logo

 Projected Job Growth

-Projections are that radiologic technologists and technicians in Maryland will see jobs growth of 22.9% through 2028, with the estimated 4,620 positions in 2018 increasing to 5,680 by the end of 2028.5 This is faster than the projected growth rate of 9% for radiologic technologists nationwide during the same time period.5 As of 2019, radiologic technologists and technicians in Maryland earned an average annual salary of $68,970.6 The BLS does not track occupational data for limited scope x-ray technicians.
+Projections suggest that radiologic technologists and technicians in Maryland will see job growth of 13.3% through 2030, with the estimated 5,260 positions in 2020 increasing to 5,960 by the end of 2030.5 This is faster than the projected growth rate of 8.6% for radiologic technologists nationwide during the same time period.5 As of 2022, radiologic technologists and technicians in Maryland earned an average annual salary of $73,700.6 The BLS does not track occupational data for limited-scope x-ray technicians.
 However, limited scope technicians typically earn less than fully-licensed radiologic technicians due to the lower educational requirements and work responsibilities.
 Radiologic technologists and technicians secure employment in a variety of settings, including hospitals, universities, government agencies, medical facilities, imaging centers, and physicians’ offices.
-Major health centers and organizations in Maryland that hire radiologic techs include Progressive Radiology, Community Radiology Associates, Mercy Medical Center, University of Maryland Medical System, Baltimore Washington Medical Center, Patient First, the Department of Veterans Affairs, and Medstar Franklin Square Medical Center.
+Major health centers and organizations in Maryland that hire radiologic techs include Community Radiology Associates, Mercy Medical Center, University of Maryland Medical System, Patient First, Johns Hopkins, the Department of Veterans Affairs, Anne Arundel Medical Center, and Medstar Franklin Square Medical Center.

 Maryland Radiologic Technologist Salary by Metro Area